webcoyote/linux-vm/README.md

 vanilla Windows, so this should work even if you don't have any of the pre-requisites yet.

 # Features of the Linux virtual machine you will create

+* Password-less login to local console
-* Configures your user account passwordless access to sudo
+* Password-less access to sudo for your account
-* SSH key-based login; access via passwords disabled
+* SSH key-based login; SSH access via passwords disabled
-* root access disabled for security
+* Root login disabled (for security)
+* Easily update VirtualBox Guest Additions ("vagrant vbguest --do rebuild")
+* Gnome desktop, Firefox browser
+* Optional: XMonad window manager
-* Installs your "dotfiles" from a separate git repository
+* Optional: installs your "dotfiles" from a separate git repository
-* Easy maintenance of chef recipes using berkshelf
-* Automates updates of VirtualBox Guest additions

 # Installation and configuration